 Phishing is a type of online scam where criminals send an email that appears to be from a legitimate company or person and asks you to provide sensitive information (passwords, account numbers, etc) or direct you to fake websites.
 A few clues can help you spot fraudulent email messages or links within them.

-They might appear to come from Williams, your bank or financial institution, a company you regularly do business with, or from your social networking site.
-They might include official-looking logos and other identifying information taken directly from legitimate websites, and they might include convincing details about your personal history that scammers found on your social networking pages.
+They might appear to come from Williams, your bank or financial institution, a company you regularly do business with, or from social media sites.
+They might include official-looking logos and other identifying information taken directly from legitimate websites, and they might include convincing details about your personal history that scammers found on your social network.
 They might include links to spoofed websites where you are asked to enter personal information.

 If you have to ask, it probably isn't real!
 Most times anything that looks or appears to be a scam is.
 To be sure you can check the following:

 NEVER FORGET: It is easy to spoof the From: address in an email.
 Hover your mouse over the email address, Does the From: address match the Reply-to: address? (if not, beware).
 Is it a valid email address of someone that might send you such an email?